Sealdah Rajdhani Express

 The 12313 / 12314 Sealdah–New Delhi Rajdhani Express is a Rajdhani class train of Indian Railways which connects the capital of West Bengal, Kolkata to the National Capital of India, New Delhi through Sealdah.
 It is the third Rajdhani Express class train connecting Delhi and Kolkata and is the second-fastest connection between these two cities by rail.
-It also receives the highest priority on its route.It is also famous for its dignity,and is popularly known as Queen of Eastern Railway.
+It also receives the second highest priority on its route after Howrah Rajdhani.
+It is also famous for its dignity,and is popularly known as Queen of Eastern Railway.

 Overview

 Owing to the high demands of the passengers plying between Delhi and Kolkata and to ease down the existing pressure of bookings on the Howrah Rajdhani Express, Indian Railways decided to introduce another Rajdhani class train between these two cities.
 Since Howrah Division of Eastern Railways already had two existing Rajdhani Express trains, thus Sealdah Division of Eastern Railway was awarded with third Rajdhani Express to West Bengal.
 Hence on the annual railway budget of FY 2000–01, the then Minister of Railways, Mamata Banerjee, announced the starting of the Sealdah – New Delhi Rajdhani on bi-weekly basis.
 Based on the same, on 1 July 2000, the first Sealdah Rajdhani Express left for New Delhi from Sealdah for its maiden journey.

 On 23 August 2006, the coaches of Sealdah Rajdhani Express were upgraded to LHB coaches to replace the older ICF coaches.